Mahalanobis balancing: a multivariate perspective on approximate covariate balancing: Notation and Preliminary

 in the construction of the weights $w_1,\cdots, w_n$, where $\bar{\phi}_k=\sum_{i=1}^{n} \phi_k(X_{i})/n$.
-These constraints enforce the basis functions to be exactly balanced in the first moment after reweighting.
+These constraints force the first moment of the basis functions to be exactly balanced after reweighting.
 Examples of exact balancing methods include entropy balancing \citep{hainmueller2012entropy}, covariate balancing propensity score \citep{imai2014covariate}, and calibration weighting \citep{chan2016globally}, among others.

 Define a weighted version of the ASMD by